jadef/portfolio/readme.md

 ## Gulp - local

 Gulp will have been installed locally.
-Which  an be triggered via npm scripts.
+Which can be triggered via npm scripts.
 Those can be ran by entering:

 `npm start` - build and watch for development